 c.
-1300, "neck armor, gorget," from Old French coler "neck, collar" (12c., Modern French collier), from Latin collare "necklace, band or chain for the neck," from collum "the neck," from PIE *kwol-o- "neck" (source also of Old Norse and Middle Dutch hals "neck"), literally "that on which the head turns," from root *kwel- (1) "revolve, move round."
-Late 14c. as "border at the neck of a garment."
+1300, coler, coller, "neck armor, gorget, something worn about the neck," from Old French coler "neck, collar" (12c., Modern French collier), from Latin collare "necklace, band or chain for the neck," from collum "the neck," from PIE *kwol-o- "neck" (source also of Old Norse and Middle Dutch hals "neck"), literally "that on which the head turns," from root *kwel- (1) "revolve, move round."

 1550s, "to grab (someone) by the collar or neck," from collar (n.).
 Meaning "to capture" is attested from 1610s.
+Meaning "put a collar on" is from c.
+1600.
 Related: Collared; collaring.
 As a past-participle adjective, collared "wearing a collar" is from late 14c.

 Web design and development by MaoningTech.